 The Hub facilitates the flow and access of data from the European Union’s Copernicus programme to NCI via GÉANT (the pan-European research and education network) and AARNet (Australia’s research and education network).
-Data, including the latest images of the Australian landscape beamed down to Earth from the constellation of European Sentinel satellites, are made available to OEH researchers via the Hub.
+Data, including the latest images of the Australian landscape beamed down to Earth from the constellation of European Sentinel satellites, are made available to DPIE researchers via the Hub.
 The Hub is managed by a consortium that includes Geoscience Australia and CSIRO, the state governments of Western Australia, New South Wales and Queensland, and New Zealand’s Centre for Space Science Technology.

 The researchers use these data for remote sensing analysis, mapping and modelling to generate information about vegetation and water patterns and changes to the environment.
 This information feeds into government policy making and compliance for land use activities, and helps land owners manage stock and tree cover, as well as their interactions with wildlife, native vegetation and wetlands.

 DPIE Remote Sensing Scientist and Programmer Tony Gill said the DPIE sought expertise from AARNet when the network speed and capacity offered by commercial internet service providers proved to be unreliable for the daily transfer of thousands of high-resolution images required for their work.